mnpham2101/ProgrammingPractice/3. DP_IntegerArray/DPEquation_MaxScoreFromPerformingMultiplicationOperations/Explanation.md

   * Therefore, `right = nums.size() - 1 - the total number of right elements that have been picked` or `right= nums.size() - 1 -( i - left)`
   * Therefore, 2 `state variables` are needed: `i` and `left`.

-2. `state variable`: for top down approach, we use recursive call to generate the result from "decision tree".
+1. `state`: for top down approach, we use recursive call to generate the result from "decision tree".
 For example:
   * each branch has 2 child branches where state variable changes as: `i++` and  `left++`,  `right--`
   * a 2D array size `m x m` is used to stored cache and thus optimized running time.
-3. `relation recurrence`:
+1. `relation recurrence`:
   * for any state, we get `currentScore` by `multipliers[i]* nums[position]` where:
     * `position = left` if we pick a number from the left, the current position = the number of elements have been picked from the left, including current element
     * `position = right` if we pick a number from the right
   * after that, we can move to the next state, by either choosing another element from the left or from the right.
 Thus the next state variable is `i+1` and either `left+1` or `right-1`.
     * if we pick a number from the left, make recursive call to: `nextScore = nextOperation(nums, multi, i+1, left+1, right)`
     * if we pick a number from the right: `nextScore = nextOperation(nums, multi, i+1, left, right-1)`
-4. Base case:
+1. Base case:
 	* it is intuitive to see that the recursive call should stop if the number of operation i reaches the size of the `multiplier` array.
 	* when it happens, it should return 0 as there is no more element from the `nums` array.
 ## Complexity Analysis: